-I’ll admit, I was nervous to complete The Priest hike near Tyro, Virginia last week.
-The elevation gain to reach the top of Priest Mountain is more than 3,000 feet.
-Eesh.
+I’ll admit, I was nervous to complete The Priest hike near Tyro, Virginia.
+The elevation gain to reach the top of Priest Mountain was more than 3,000 feet.

-Located in The Priest Wilderness of George Washington National Forest, The Priest is a mountain with an elevation of 4,063 feet.
+Set in The Priest Wilderness of the George Washington National Forest, Priest Mountain has an elevation of 4,063 feet.
 It is the highest point in Nelson County.

 |Elevation Gain||3,169 feet|

 The hiking trail that leads to the top of The Priest sets off from the northwest corner of the parking lot on Crabtree Falls Highway (State Route 56).

 You will see a large trail kiosk with a map and a welcome to The Priest and Three Ridges Wilderness.
 State Route 56 cuts between the two wilderness areas.

 The trail gently ascends through a leafy, shaded forest.
 Burbling Cripple Creek is on your left as you slowly hike along this forested section of trail.

 At the 1.3-mile mark, stay alert.
 You will cross over Cripple Creek, but then a sharp switchback leads the trail to the left.
 It can be easy to miss this switchback.